Toward TransfORmers: Revolutionizing the Solution of Mixed Integer Programs with Transformers: Methodology

 \subsection{Post-Processing Transformer Predictions}

 The predicted $y_t$-variables are fixed in the CLSP MIP model \eqref{eq1}--\eqref{eq5}, reducing the problem into an LP.
 Then the resulting LP is solved by CPLEX 22.1.0.
-Our prediction results were accurate, with the exception of the prediction of the variable $y_t$ at time $T$ in 2\% of the test cases, as shown in Table \ref{tab:my_label}, where the column `Inf' gives the percentage of instances that are infeasibly predicted for each of the six combinations of $c$ and $f$.
+Our initial model's prediction results were accurate, except for the prediction of the variable $y_t$ at time $T$ in 2\% of the test cases, as shown in Table \ref{tab:my_label}, where the column `Inf' gives the percentage of instances that are infeasibly predicted for each of the six combinations of $c$ and $f$.
 To address the imperfect predictions in the final period, we present a heuristic that runs two potential scenarios through CPLEX in parallel and selects only the feasible outcome, as demonstrated in Figure \ref{fig:postprocessing}.
 This approach empirically results in only optimal feasible solutions as output while significantly improving the solve time as discussed in detail in the next section.
+We also found that the use of an End of Sequence $\langle EOS \rangle$ token eliminates the infeasiblity while incurring very marginally higher training time and lower inference time compared to our post-processing techniques.